NethServer/docs/administrator-manual/en/mail.rst

 .. index::
    triple: email; custom; quota

-From the same page, the :guilabel:`disk space` of a mailbox can be limited to a :dfn:`quota`.
+From the same page, the :guilabel:`disk space` of each mailbox can be limited to a default :dfn:`quota`.
 If the mailbox quota is enabled, the :guilabel:`Dashboard > Mail quota` page summarizes the quota usage for each user.
-The quota can be customized for a specific user in :guilabel:`Users > Edit > Services > Custom mailbox quota`.
+The quota can be customized for a specific user in :guilabel:`Email addresses > User mailboxes > Edit > Custom mailbox quota`.

 .. index::
    pair: email; spam retention
    triple: email; custom; spam retention

-Messages marked as **spam** (see :ref:`email_filter`) can be automatically moved into the :dfn:`junkmail` folder by enabling the option :guilabel:`Move to "junkmail" folder`.
+Messages marked as **spam** (see :ref:`email_filter`) can be automatically moved into the :dfn:`Junk` folder by enabling the option :guilabel:`Move to "Junk" folder`.
 Spam messages are expunged automatically after the :guilabel:`Hold for` period has elapsed.
-The spam retention period can be customized for a specific user in :guilabel:`Users > Edit > Services > Customize spam message retention`.
+The spam retention period can be customized for a specific user in :guilabel:`Email addresses > User mailboxes > Edit > Customize spam message retention`.

 .. index::
    pair: email; master user

-The ``admin`` user can impersonate another user, gaining full rights to the latter's mailbox contents and on folder permissions.
-The :guilabel:`Admin can log in as another user` option controls this empowerment, known also as *master user* in [#Dovecot]_.
+The ``root`` user can impersonate another user, gaining full rights to the latter's mailbox contents and on folder permissions.
+The :guilabel:`Root can log in as another user` option controls this empowerment, known also as *master user* in [#Dovecot]_.

-When :guilabel:`Admin can log in as another user` is enabled, the IMAP server accepts any user name with ``*admin`` suffix appended and admin's password.
+When :guilabel:`Root can log in as another user` is enabled, the IMAP server accepts any user name with ``*root`` suffix appended and root's password.

 For instance, to access as ``john`` with admin's password ``secr3t``, use the following credentials:

-* username: ``john*admin``
+* username: ``john*root``
 * password: ``secr3t``

 .. _email_messages: